turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

 }
 ```

+Our Show view should now display the `1` movie correctly.

 ## Later Lessons

 In later lessons, we will continue to build out the remaining routes from the RESTful table.